 Why is it on the ballot?

 California wasn’t a slave state, but it does have a history of forced labor.
 Lawmakers created a reparations task force and directed it to address historical inequities that harmed Black residents.
-The task force recommended changing the state constitution to prohibit any form of enslavement as one of 14 key priorities this session.
+The task force recommended changing the state constitution to prohibit any form of enslavement as one of the 14 key priorities this session.

 Legislators considered a similar measure in 2022, but support tanked after the California Department of Finance estimated that it would cost about $1.5 billion annually to pay minimum wage to prisoners.
 This year’s amendment has the voluntary work program as a way to get around that issue.